Why Reassurance Seeking Makes OCD and Anxiety Worse (And How to Break the Cycle)

 • Tolerate uncertainty: Practice sitting with the discomfort without trying to resolve it.

-• Label the urge: “This is just my anxiety looking for certainty.”
+• Label the urge: Try saying, “This is just my anxiety looking for certainty.

 • Self-reassure mindfully: Instead of asking others, try responding with self-talk that acknowledges the discomfort without feeding the fear.